Short-finned pilot whale: Natural predators and strandings

-There are no documented cases of natural predation on pilot whales, although the species could occasionally be targeted by killer whales or large sharks.
+One study suggests short-finned pilot whales are among Caribbean Orcas' prey, and Killer Whales have been recorded attacking short-finned pilot whales in Peru.
 Most of the data on pilot whale mortalities comes from mass stranding events.
 Pilot whales are often involved in mass strandings throughout their range, with several well-documented incidents involving dozens of individuals in Australia, the Canary Islands, and the U.S. Many theories have been proposed to explain these events, which include accidents in navigation that lead animals to unexpectedly shallow waters, anomalies in the earth's geomagnetic fields impacting navigation, injury or disorientation caused by military sonar, or impaired navigation in diseased individuals that lead the rest of the group astray.
 Due to their tight social bonds, rescue attempts following strandings are not always successful, as whales will often re-strand themselves upon hearing the calls of their group members on shore.